arcavios/scooze/DEPLOYMENT.md

 - New fields in card objects (e.g. moving `foil`/`nonfoil` to `finishes`)
 - New card face combinations (e.g. reversible cards with different faces)
 - New promo types
+- New "relentless" cards or other specific deck limits

 ## Channels to monitor for changes